Getting started in stargazing

 It’s all a matter of perspective.
-I’ve certainly found that even a modest view at the eyepiece can produce a profound sense of wonder when you begin to reflect on what it actually is you’re looking at.
+I’ve certainly found that a subtle view at the eyepiece can produce a profound sense of wonder when you begin to reflect on what it actually is you’re looking at.

-ABOVE: You can use the slider above to see a comparison between a view of the Orion Nebula as captured by my extremely sensitive astronomical camera and a sketch I made at the eyepiece of my telescope of the same target.
+ABOVE: You can use the slider above to see a comparison between a view of the Orion Nebula as captured by my extremely sensitive astronomical camera and a sketch I made at the telescope eyepiece.

 ABOVE (ILLUSTRATION): the Moon & planets do appear impressive in even small telescopes.
 With a 80mm refractor or 10-15cm aperture reflector you’ll have no trouble seeing the rings of Saturn or the larger cloud bands on Jupiter; but note that even at high magnification the planets’ discs will still appear quite small in the eyepiece (see the simulated Saturn view above).